danielkamara/webDevBootcamp/README.md

 # webDevBootcamp
-This Is a Udemy course I'm taking from Colt Steele
+This Is a Udemy course I'm taking from Colt Steele.
+It Covers:

  - HTML5